fadhli-atarita/HySIMU/README.md

   			The libradtran software package for radiative transfer calculations (version 2.0.1).
   			Geoscientific Model Development, 9(5):1647-1672, 2016.

+   			B. Mayer and A. Kylling.
+Technical note: The libRadtran software package for radiative transfer calculations - description and examples of use.
+   			Atmos.
+Chem.
+Phys., 5: 1855-1877, 2005.

 		and its python wrapper pyLRT by Gryspeerdt
   		> https://github.com/EdGrrr/pyLRT